-German Shepherds are great dogs for first-time owners as they are easy to train, intelligent, friendly, affectionate, loyal, and protective.
-However, they need a lot of exercise, shed a lot, and don’t like to be left alone for long periods, so ensure this breed fits your lifestyle before deciding to adopt.
+German Shepherds are good dogs for first-time owners as they are easy to train, intelligent, loyal, and protective.
+However, they need a lot of exercise, shed a lot, and don’t like to be left alone for long periods, so ensure this breed fits your lifestyle.

 What Makes a Good First Dog?

-You must be able to provide your dog with all his exercise needs, play, and care as this will prevent any future behavior problems, for example, destructive chewing.
+You must be able to provide your dog with all his exercise needs, play, and care, as this will prevent any future behavior problems, such as destructive chewing.

 So, what makes a good first dog, anyway?
 Well, the best breeds for good first dogs are those considered easy to train, highly intelligent, get along well with other dogs and people, are loyal and protective, and have good general health.